How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Nets hope to pick up a road win at the Mavericks on Friday at 8:30 PM ET.
+The Warriors take to the home court of the Thunder on Friday at 8:00 PM ET.

 How to Watch